Close Menu

 The SSA bases your RFC findings on your current medical evidence and your symptoms.
 They then use this information to determine if you condition keeps you from working.

 In order to figure out your RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors.
-Likewise, if they need more information, they may send you to an exam with one of their doctors.
-Learn more here about what to expect at SSA’s doctor exam.
+Likewise, if they need more information, then they may send you to an exam with one of their doctors.
+Learn what to expect at SSA’s doctor exam.

 The SSA will also consider descriptions about your condition from your family, neighbors and friends.
 For example, your family or friends could write a statement about the fatigue or pain you experience from your cancer.
-Find out more here about RFC and how it combines with age to eliminate work.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how your RFC combines with age to eliminate work.
+Also, find out about SSA’s Medical Vocational Guidelines.

 Your RFC is important because it determines, after considering your condition, whether you can still do any type of work.
 If you have an RFC that limits you from doing certain tasks or types of jobs, then SSDI benefits are an important source of income.